amitrepository/api-gateway-microservices/README.md

 ![image](https://user-images.githubusercontent.com/51286655/114025002-48441280-9892-11eb-9cfb-4d0593394f48.png)

 #Api-Gateway: It will help us to autodirect our request to order(/order) or payment(/payment).
+Both microservices has their own database.

 # Hystrix Dashboard provides benefits to monitoring the set of metrics on a dashboard.
 # It displays the health of each circuit-breaker in a very simple way.